reactchartjs/react-chartjs-2/README.md

 Open for PR's and contributions!

 # UPDATE
-Actively looking for contributors as for the moment I do not have enough time to dedicate for maintining this lib.
+Actively looking for contributors as for the moment I do not have enough time to dedicate for maintaining this lib.
 All contributors can add themselves to Contributors section at the bottom of README.

 ## Demo & Examples